This post may contain affiliate links. Please read our disclosure policy.

 • To garnish: Sliced green onions and toasted sesame seeds add a pop of color and texture to the finished dish.

-1. Marinate the steak: Place the sliced beef in a large Ziploc bag.
+• Marinate the steak: Place the sliced beef in a large Ziploc bag.
 In a small bowl, combine the coconut aminos, honey, sesame oil, garlic, ginger, and red pepper paste.
-Add this sauce over the beef in the Ziploc bag and stir through the bag to combine.
+Add the sauce to the beef in the Ziploc bag and stir to combine.
 Marinate the meat for at least 2 hours or overnight.

-2. Serve: Garnish with green onions, and sesame seeds and enjoy overcooked rice.
+• Serve: Garnish with green onions and sesame seeds, and enjoy overcooked rice.

 • Slicing the beef: To make thinly slicing the beef easier, wrap it in plastic wrap and freeze it for about 20 minutes first, then carefully unwrap and slice it against the grain.

-• Marinating the beef: Keep in mind, the longer the meat marinates, the more flavorful it will taste.
+• Marinating the beef: Keep in mind, the longer the meat marinades, the more flavorful it will taste.
 Marinate it for at least 2 hours and up to overnight.

-• Cooking the beef: Be sure not to overcrowd the meat while cooking.
+• Cooking the beef: Be sure not to overcrowd the meat.
 You may need to cook it in 2 to 3 batches.

 • Korean red pepper paste: Look for this (also called gochujang) down the Asian food aisle.
 It tastes a bit spicy, slightly sweet, salty, and deeply savory.